cockroachdb/docs/v2.0/admin-ui-overview-dashboard.md

 ---
-title: Overview Dashboard
+title: Metrics Overview Dashboard
-summary: The Overview dashboard lets you monitor important SQL performance, replication, and storage metrics.
+summary: The Metrics Overview dashboard lets you monitor important SQL performance, replication, and storage metrics.
 toc: false
 ---

-On [accessing the CockroachDB Admin UI](admin-ui-access-and-navigate.html#access-the-admin-ui), the **Overview** is shown by default.
+On [accessing the CockroachDB Admin UI](admin-ui-access-and-navigate.html#access-the-admin-ui), the **Metrics Overview** is shown by default.
 This dashboard lets you monitor important SQL performance, replication, and storage metrics.

 <div id="toc"></div>

-The **Overview** dashboard displays the following time series graphs:
+The **Metrics Overview** dashboard displays the following time series graphs:

 ## SQL Queries